ebuilderCCO/DDC-SDK-Public/android/README.md

 * *context* : application context
 * *systemId* : name of your application
 * *deviceId* : id of the device (for ex: device IMEI)
 * *deviceIdType* : device id type.
-Possible values are DeviceIdType.IMEI, DeviceIdType.INSTALLATION_ID, DeviceIdType.PHONE_NUMBER
+Possible values are DeviceIdType.IMEI, DeviceIdType.INSTALLATION_ID

 #### Non mandatory settings
 Following initialization settings can also be used using the fluent interface of *SettingsBuilder*: